 Waltz Dance – Table of Contents

-Modern Sequence is a form of dance in which a preset pattern of movements is followed, usually to music whose beat is also predetermined.
-Sequence dancing may include dances of many different styles, including ballroom dancing.
-Modern sequence waltzes are normally scripted to 16 bars.
+Modern Sequence is a form of dancing in which a preset pattern of movements is followed by everyone on the dance floor at the same time.
+Sequence dancing may include dances of different styles, including waltzes, rumba, tango, foxtrots and cha cha cha.
+Modern sequence waltzes are normally scripted to 16 bars, but sometimes 32 bars.
+The number of bars will affect the timing of the dance moves.
 In contrast to New Vogue, many of these dance scripts originated in England.

 2. Australian New Vogue Waltzes